Toolkit ShelfFind

 DTI guide

-Lenders use their own rules, but these ranges are common planning checks.
+Lenders use their own rules.
+These are planning ranges, not approval thresholds.

 Back-end DTIPlanning read